 Building an online reputation is not merely registering your business on Google and Yelp.
-If you’re just starting out, you need online reviews.
+If you’re just starting out, you need online business reviews.

 Reviews are how consumers check the quality of your business.
 People often look to those independent reviews more than they do personal recommendations.